 What is the best lead for a strong dog that pulls?

-How to stop dogs pulling on their leads is one of the most common bad behaviours dog owners wish they could change.
+Dogs pulling on their leads is one of the most common bad behaviours dog owners wish they could change.
 Constant tugging and pulling during walks can be a tiresome experience for both dog and owner, making what should be a refreshing, pleasant activity a little testing to say the least.
 There are a range of different types of collars, harnesses and leads on the market, many of which claim to solve this common problem - so how are you supposed to choose?

 When it comes to finding the best leads for strong dogs that pull, consider your dog’s size, breed and temperament to evaluate the most suitable option.
 Here, we'll guide you on your way and explain how the right lead can ensure your dog’s safety and well-being on walks.